Symplectic mapping class groups of some Stein and rational surfaces: The -Milnor fibres

 First, pick a continuous family of parametrised Darboux discs $\{B_p\stackrel{\iota_p}{\rightarrow} C_{n+2}\setminus\{\infty\}\}$, one centred at each point $p\in C_{n+2}\setminus\{\infty\}$.
 For each $(y,t)\in Y\times I$ let $X(y,t)=\frac{\partial h(y,t)}{\partial t}$ and let $v(y,t)$ be the pullback of this vector to $B_{h(y,t)}$ along $\iota_{h(y,t)}$.
 Extend $v$ to a constant vector field on $B_{h(y,t)}$.
 This is generated by a linear Hamiltonian function which we can multiply by a cut-off function (equal to $1$ on a neighbourhood of $0\in B_{h(y,t)}$) to obtain a Hamiltonian which is compactly supported in the ball.
 Pulling back this Hamiltonian along $\iota_{h(y,t)}^{-1}$ gives a Hamiltonian $H_{y,t}$ on $C_{n+2}$, supported in a neighbourhood of $h(y,t)$.
 We call the time $t$ flow of this Hamiltonian $\bar{\psi}_{y,t}$.
 Notice that $\bar{\psi}_{y,t}(h(y,0))=h(y,t)$.

-Let $N$ be a small tubular neighbourhood of $C_{n+2}$ and let $\eta$ be a radial cut-off function on $N$ which equals 1 on a neighbourhood of $C_{n+2}$.
-The Hamiltonian function $\eta H_{y,t}$ generates a time $t$ flow $\psi_{y,t}$ which extends $\bar{\psi}_{y,t}$ in such a way that it fixes $C_{n+1}$ and sends standard configurations to standard configurations.
+Let $N$ be a small tubular neighbourhood of $C_{n+2}$, $p:N\rightarrow C_{n+2}$ be the projection along the fibres of the pencil $P$ and let $\eta$ be a radial cut-off function on $N$ which equals 1 on a neighbourhood of $C_{n+2}$.
+The Hamiltonian function $\eta p^*H_{y,t}$ generates a time $t$ flow $\psi_{y,t}$ which extends $\bar{\psi}_{y,t}$ in such a way that it fixes $C_{n+1}$ and sends standard configurations to standard configurations.
 To prove the result when $n>1$ the same construction is used in a Darboux chart near each point of $C_{n+2}\cap S$.
 This means that now we fix a (continuously varying) choice of $n$ disjoint Darboux discs over each configuration of $n$ distinct points in $C_{n+2}\setminus\{\infty\}$, modifying the proof accordingly. \end{proof}

-The space $\Conf(n)$ of configurations of $n$ points in the disc has fundamental group $\Br_n$ and it follows from the theory of fibrations that this group acts freely on the set of components of the fibre $\mF$ of $\Psi$.
-Since $\mC_0$ is (weakly) contractible, this action is transitive.
+The space $\Conf(n)$ of configurations of $n$ points in the disc has fundamental group $\Br_n$ and since $\mC_0$ is weakly contractible this group acts freely and transitively on the set of components of the fibre $\mF$ of $\Psi$.
 Moreover, $\Conf(n)$ is a $K(\Br_n,1)$-space, so the long exact sequence of homotopy groups associated to $\Psi$ implies:

 \begin{lma} $\mF\simeq\pi_0(\mF)$. \end{lma}

 We have an action of $\Symp_c(U')$ on the fibre $\mF=\Psi^{-1}(\{\xi_1,\ldots,\xi_n\})$.
 Let us restrict attention to the orbit $\Orb(E)$ of the standard configuration of exceptional curves $C_1,\ldots, C_n$.